Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/aks/aks_terraform/_index.md

 - Edit the environment variables in the [*az_connect_aks*](https://github.com/microsoft/azure_arc/blob/main/azure_arc_k8s_jumpstart/aks/terraform/scripts/az_connect_aks.sh) shell script to match your parameters, upload it to the Cloud Shell environment and run it using the *`. ./az_connect_aks.sh`* command.

-    > **NOTE: The extra dot is due to the script having an _export_ function and needs to have the vars exported in the same shell session as the rest of the commands.**
+    > **Note:** The extra dot is due to the script having an _export_ function and needs to have the vars exported in the same shell session as the rest of the commands.

     ![Screenshot showing Cloud Shell upload functionality](./08.png)